Aldgate Pump: Music, TV and literature

 Charles Dickens refers to the pump in The Uncommercial Traveller, published in 1860: "My day's no-business beckoning me to the East End of London.
 I had turned my face to that point of the metropolitan compass…and had got past Aldgate Pump."

 Aldgate Pump was also the name of a song, written by G. W. Hunt for the lion comique Arthur Lloyd in 1869.
 In the song, the raconteur is abandoned by the girl "I met near Aldgate Pump".

-Not without hyperbole, the pump was once referenced thus: "East of Aldgate Pump, people cared for nothing but drink, vice and crime".